Home C.I. Data Analysis C.I. System Optimization Contact / Comment

 • regularly achieves decisive improvement over other approaches used to establish correlations between variables and goal values.

-Our approach is not merely context based, our approach is Context Integrated Data Analysis.
+Our approach is not just context based, our approach is Context Integrated Data Analysis.

 Each blue dot in the left graphic above represents the ratio between the calculated measurement based on the destruction-free testing and the empirically (destructive) determined value.
 The higher the accuracy of the calculated value, the closer the blue dots are to the red line.